 Have you ever gone to confession and received an especially harsh penance from the priest?
 Have you ever wondered if you can turn down a difficult or long penance and ask for something else?
 Are there limits to what a priest can tell you to do for penance?
 What is the purpose of penance in the first place?

-Recently on The Cale Clarke Show, Cale took a look at an article from The Pillar that talked about some of the different circumstances of confession and penance.
+On The Cale Clarke Show, Cale took a look at an article from The Pillar that talked about some of the different circumstances of confession and penance.
 He also took calls from listeners who had stories about confession.

 To begin, Cale talked about what penance is and what the four parts of reconciliation are.
 By sinning, we harm both our relationship with God and our pure nature.
 When we receive absolution in confession, that relationship is restored to its perfect state, while our act of penance helps heal our nature.